vulnerability remediation

 "Vulnerability remediation" and "vulnerability management" are two different parts of a complete cybersecurity plan, even though the terms are often used interchangeably.

 The process of finding and solving system weaknesses is called vulnerability remediation.
-It's kind of like a doctor on the battlefield checking out injuries and giving quick care to stop more damage.
+Vulnerability remediation focuses on rapidly addressing identified weaknesses to limit exposure and reduce the likelihood of exploitation.
 Patch Management Strategies are needed to quickly fix flaws and keep systems safe for effective vulnerability remediation.

 On the other hand, risk management is a bigger, more strategic process.
 Fixing vulnerabilities is only one part of it; it also includes constant tracking, analysis, and reporting of vulnerabilities.
 It's like a general leading the army, using information about threats and efforts to fix problems to make better plans that include Threat Mitigation Techniques to lower the chances of future problems happening.